'Most wanted' man arrested in Barcelona

 One of Britain's most wanted fugitives, Jamie Acourt, has been captured in Spain on suspicion of drug offences.

-Armed officers detained Mr Acourt after he left the Metropolitan Sagrada Familia Gym in Barcelona on Friday afternoon.
+A Spanish police source told the BBC that the 41-year-old from south London had used false identities to evade capture for two years.

-The 41-year-old from south London is wanted by police investigating the large-scale supply of drugs.
+Mr Acourt, who was wanted by police investigating the large-scale supply of drugs, was arrested in Barcelona on Friday.

+On Saturday he was remanded in custody by a Spanish high court judge.

+He appeared in front of the judge in Madrid via video-link from Barcelona.

-A former suspect in Stephen Lawrence's murder in 1993, he has always denied any involvement in the killing.
+A former suspect in Stephen Lawrence's murder in 1993, Mr Acourt has always denied any involvement in the killing.

+Armed officers detained Mr Acourt after he left the Metropolitan Sagrada Familia Gym in the Spanish city on Friday afternoon.

-He was arrested as part of a joint operation between the National Crime Agency (NCA), Metropolitan Police and Spanish National Police.
+He was arrested as part of operation Captura, a joint effort by the National Crime Agency (NCA), Metropolitan Police and Spanish National Police.

+A senior Spanish police source told the BBC police believe Mr Acourt had taken "great care" and "plenty of security measures" to avoid getting caught.

+"He had protection.
+He had help.
+He didn't live a normal, relaxing life.
+He was using false identities, false names," the source said.

+When arrested he told police he was an Italian tourist, according to the source.

+Mr Acourt was last seen in the UK on 1 February 2016, in the Eltham area and was known to visit south-west London and areas of Surrey.

-A spokesman for the Met said: "The EAW (European Arrest Warrant) was issued as part of the Met's efforts to trace Acourt in relation to an investigation into the unlawful supply of controlled substances.
+A spokesman for the Met said: "The European Arrest Warrant was issued as part of the Met's efforts to trace Mr Acourt in relation to an investigation into the unlawful supply of controlled substances.

 "This relates to an investigation launched in 2016 by detectives from the Serious and Organised Crime Command.